-Physician Lim also shares that there is association between the muscles and the Spleen from a TCM point of view.
+Physician Lim shares that there is an association between the muscles and the Spleen from a TCM point of view.
 A healthy relationship between the Spleen organ system and our muscles bolsters a well-functioning digestive system that ensures nutrients are absorbed properly.

 The acupoints that can be used to enhance the benefits of Kegel exercises for women are: